 A herd of white-dust elephants suddenly appear, hazy, on the horizon.
 They are meandering along the edges of the dry, cracked surface of Etosha Pan to one of the waterholes on the rim to quench their thirst.
 A group of anxious gazelle linger at the water, while two jackals gaze warily at each other from each end.

 This is Etosha National Park, the largest wildlife reserve in Namibia and well known for its vast pan, which takes up much of the interior.
-Dry and mud-cracked through most of the year, it does absorb and retain a little water during the rainy season when birds frolick there in their multitudes, but most of the animals visit the pan to enjoy the salt licks on the edges.
+Dry and mud-cracked through most of the year, it does absorb and retain a little water during the rainy season.
+This is when birds frolic there in their multitudes.
+Most of the animals visit the Etosha pan to enjoy the salt licks on the edges.

 Predators find their place in Etosha and make for fantastic game viewing.
 Long-limbed cheetah stalk the grasslands, lions laze around in the shade of acacia trees and lone spotted hyena lollop through the woodlands.
 But find yourself in the right place at the right time, and you’ll witness the frenzied action of a kill at a waterhole.

 These are raw, unfiltered wildlife encounters.
-This is an Etosha safari.
+This is an Etosha National Park safari.

 If you think of Namibia, the first images that come to mind are most likely the rolling dunes of Sossusvlei.
 It’s no surprise considering you’ve seen them countless times before in films, commercials and fashion shoots.
 In fact, Sossusvlei is the most photographed landscape in Africa.
 But seeing the world’s highest dunes on screen is nothing compared to experiencing them in person.
 Indeed, a holiday to Namibia is not complete without a Sossusvlei safari.

-Photogenic beyond words, the wind is forever altering the shape of the dunes while its colours move according to the shifting light, transforming from pastel pinks into fiery reds.
-If you’re visiting Namibia for a transformative travel experience, Sossusvlei is an excellent place to start.
+Photogenic beyond words, the wind is forever altering the shape of the dunes while its colors move according to the shifting light, transforming from pastel pinks into fiery reds.
+If you’re visiting Namibia for a transformative travel experience, a Sossusvlei safari is an excellent place to start.